-- the level of learning experience required to obtain the certificate, according to the EQF or the Framework for Higher Education (QF-EHEA). - the method and type of evaluation. - the form of participation in the training (type of training). - the quality assurance procedures used to support the certificate. - the prior knowledge required for enrolment.
+- the workload required to obtain the certificate (in ECTS credits, if possible) - description of learning outcomes - the level of learning experience required to obtain the certificate, according to the EQF or the Framework for Higher Education (QF-EHEA). - the method and type of evaluation. - the form of participation in the training (type of training). - the quality assurance procedures used to support the certificate. - the prior knowledge required for enrolment.